Opted Out, Yet Tracked: Are Regulations Enough to Protect Your Privacy?: Background Related Work

 Both GDPR and CCPA require websites to provide \textit{privacy notices} with information and controls to opt-in/out of personal information collection and/or processing.
-To obtain user consent, websites typically embed off-the-shelf consent management platforms (CMPs), for example, OneTrust \cite{OneTrust} and Cookiebot \cite{Cookiebot}.
+To obtain user consent, websites typically embed off-the-shelf consent management platforms (CMPs), e.g., OneTrust \cite{OneTrust} and Cookiebot \cite{Cookiebot}.
 CMPs scan websites and identify all cookies set by the HTTP headers and scripts, from both the first and third party resources.
 In case of GDPR, CMPs should ensure that only strictly necessary cookies are shared and consent is obtained before non-essential cookies, such as for advertising and analytics, are shared.
 In case of CCPA, CMPs should ensure that they provide controls to users to opt-out to sell their personal information.
-Figure \ref{fig:GDPR-OneTrust} shows an example consent dialog displayed under GDPR, and Figure \ref{fig:CCPA-OneTrust} shows an example consent dialog displayed under CCPA.